Two-line element set: History

 In the early 1960s, Max Lane developed mathematical models for predicting the locations of satellites based on a minimal set of data elements.
 His first paper on the topic, published in 1965, introduced the Analytical Drag Theory, which concerned itself primarily with the effects of drag caused by a spherically symmetric non-rotating atmosphere.
 Joined by K. Cranford, the two published an improved model in 1969 that added various harmonic effects due to Earth-Moon-Sun interactions and various other inputs.

 Lane's models were widely used by the military and NASA starting in the late 1960s.
 The improved version became the standard model for NORAD in the early 1970s, which ultimately led to the creation of the TLE format.
-At the time there were two formats designed for punch cards, an "internal format" that used three cards encoding complete details for the satellite (including name and other data), and the two card "transmission format" that listed only those elements that were subject to change.
+At the time there were two formats designed for punch cards, an "internal format" that used three cards encoding complete details for the satellite, including name and other data, and the two card "transmission format" that listed only those elements that were subject to change.
 The latter saved on cards and produced smaller decks when updating the databases.

 Cranford continued to work on the modelling, eventually leading Lane to publish Spacetrack Report #2 detailing the Air Force General Perturbation theory, or AFGP4.
 The paper also described two simplified versions of the system, IGP4 which used a simplified drag model, and SGP4 (Simplified General Perturbations) which used IGP4's drag model along with a simplified gravity model.
 The differences between the three models were slight for most objects.
-One year later, Spacetrack Report #3 was released, included full FORTRAN source code for the SGP4 model.
+One year later, Spacetrack Report #3 was released, including full FORTRAN source code for the SGP4 model.
 This quickly became the de facto standard model, both in the industry as well as the astronomy field.